ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 * During the service deployment, your instance might not be able to access the internet temporarily.
 * After the FortiGate Security Appliance service is installed successfully, you can manage and configure firewall rules for the FSA from the FortiGate console.
 Ensure the FSA firewall rules are defined to allow outbound HTTPS (TCP port 443) communications that are started by management components such as the Zerto Virtual Manager to communicate with the external management database on {{site.data.keyword.cloud_notm}} over the internet.
 The outbound HTTPS (TCP port 443) communications originate from the public IP address of the management services VMware NSX Edge Services Gateway (ESG) in your instance.
 * You must manage the FortiGate Security Appliance configuration carefully to allow only necessary communications and deny all other communications.
-* If you order additional clusters, the public VLANs for these newly added clusters do not have the HA-pair of Security Appliances.
+* If you order extra clusters, the public VLANs for these newly added clusters do not have the HA-pair of Security Appliances.

 ### Notes for Installation Considerations
 {: #fsa_considerations-install-notes}